 CHS is governed by a volunteer Board of Trustees comprised of civic leaders and physicians.
 The Trustees set the vision and policy direction for the organization and approve the organization's strategic, business and financial plans.
-The Board of Trustees reviews and adopts the Community Health Needs Assessments, the annual community benefit reports and our impact on the areas of greatest need.
+The Board of Trustees reviews and adopts Community Health Needs Assessments, annual community benefit reports and our evaluation of impact on the areas of greatest need.

-Senior management encourages initiatives to expand access to healthcare services in our community and is committed to investing in and partnering with local, nonprofit organizations working in socio-economically disadvantaged neighborhoods and rural populations.
-A multistakeholder committee ensures Board and senior management directives are fulfilled and approves financial allocations to community benefit programs, outreach and education.
+Senior management encourages initiatives that expand access to healthcare services in our community and is committed to investing in and partnering with local, nonprofit organizations working in socioeconomically disadvantaged neighborhoods and rural populations.
+A multi-stakeholder committee ensures Board and senior management directives are fulfilled and approves financial allocations to community benefit programs, outreach and education.
 Community benefit and community service are at the heart of our healthcare system.

-FY23 CHS Board of Trustees
+FY24 CHS Board of Trustees

-(CHS Board of Trustees who served from September 1, 2022 through August 31, 2023)

-Roger Sturdevant, Chair

-Greg Estep, Chair-Elect

-Karen McCaffrey, Secretary
+(CHS Board of Trustees who served from September 1, 2023, through August 31, 2024) Roger Sturdevant, Chair Greg Estep, Chair-Elect Karen McCaffrey, Secretary Susan Abundis Lori Bennett, EdD Ronald Bierma, MD Keith Boone, MD Mark Coelho Gerardo Hernandez Wagih Ibrahim, MD Leland Parnagian Joshua Peterson Ruth Quinto Chandrasekar Venugopal, MD

-Susan Abundis

-Lori Bennett, EdD

-Ronald Bierma, MD

-Keith Boone, MD

-Mark Coelho

-Gerardo Hernandez

-Wagih Ibrahim, MD

-Leland Parnagian

-Joshua Peterson

-Ruth Quinto

-Chandrasekar Venugopal, MD

-Farid Assemi, Past-Chair